-Luxury Yacht Charters Dubai and Middle East
+Luxury Yacht Charter in Dubai and the Middle East

-What to discover on a yacht charter in Dubai and the Middle East?
+Why Rent A Yacht in Dubai and the Middle East?

-Head into the desert for 4WD adventures across the dunes and falconry displays followed by a night under the stars experiencing authentic Middle Eastern culture, including music, dancing and local cuisine by firelight.
+Head into the desert for a four-wheel-drive adventure across the dunes and falconry displays followed by a night under the stars experiencing authentic Middle Eastern culture, including music, dancing and local cuisine by firelight.
 For families who rent a yacht in Dubai and the Middle East, a trip to the Dubai Aquarium and Underwater Zoo offers a window into an aquatic world of sharks, rays and marine life.
 A visit to the water park at Atlantis on The Palm is also a fun way to spend the day.

 Abu Dhabi is an exciting, ever-changing charter destination with something to offer everyone looking for warm November weather and outstanding luxury.
 Home to the F1 racing, Yas Island Marina is a purpose-built superyacht marina with five-star Yas Viceroy hotel and Cipriani restaurant, as well as other activities to enjoy before the action starts at dusk.
 Head to the Ferrari World theme park to keep the adrenaline junkies on board happy with the world’s fastest roller coaster, or take to the skies in a seaplane tour.

 As the understated, hidden gem of the Middle East, Oman offers plenty of options for adventurous yacht charters that break the traditional mould.
-Its’ capital, Muscat, is steeped in history and worthy of a visit during a yacht charter in Dubai and the Middle East.
+Its’ capital, Muscat, is steeped in history and worthy of a visit during a luxury yacht charter in Dubai and the Middle East.
 Head to souks in Muttrah for pashminas, spices and frankincense or to the Gold Souk for dazzling displays of jewellery.

 The Six Senses Zighy Bay resort near the fjord-like Musandam Peninsula offers opulence with a dramatic rocky backdrop.
 Take a break from cruising and try paragliding or a trip in a microlight to get a birds-eye view of the rugged landscape.
-The imposing Al Hajar mountain range divides Muscat and Nizwa, and is a popular destination for shore-based excursions during luxury charters in Dubai and the Middle East.
+The imposing Al Hajar mountain range divides Muscat and Nizwa, and is a popular destination for shore-based excursions during a luxury yacht charter in Dubai and the Middle East.
 Activities include sand-boarding, Jeep rides and quad biking through the desert.

 The Kingdom of Bahrain was one of the first countries in the Persian Gulf to invest in tourism and that has paid off with an established network of museums, luxury hotels, boutique shops and high-end restaurants.
 Locals claim that diving was invented in waters off Bahrain, with evidence of pearl diving taking place here from more than 5,000 years ago.